-• Education Funding Agency Trust Board Chief Executive Officer Chief Finance Officer School Governance Committee Head Teacher/ Deputy Head School Business /Finance Manager Nominated Budget Holder Enter into insurance arrangements for land, buildings employee liability and other major risks \checkmark \checkmark Enter into insurance arrangements for trips, mini bus and other minor risks where a trust agreement has not been negotiated. ✓ ✓ Leasing I .1 1 1 Granting a lease on land and buildings \checkmark Take up a finance lease \checkmark Take up a leasehold on land and buildings with lease term less than 7 years \checkmark Take up a leasehold on land and buildings with lease term 7 years or more \checkmark Take up an operating lease more than 3 years \checkmark Take up an operating lease 3 years or less following consultation with the DoFBO A> \checkmark Write-offs and Liabilities - Writing off debts and losses which exceed 1% of the Trust annual income or £45,000 individually, or 2.5% or 5% of annual income cumulatively \checkmark
+EFSA Trust Board CEO CFO Executive Leader/ Head Of School School Business /Finance Manager Nominated Budget Holder Take up a leasehold on land and buildings with lease term less than 7 years ✓ Take up a leasehold on land and buildings with lease term 7 years or more √ Take up an operating lease more than 3 years √ Take up an operating lease 3 years or less following consultation with the CFO A> ✓ Writing off debts and losses which exceed 1% of the Trust annual income or £45,000 individually, or 2.5% or 5% of annual income cumulatively √ Entering into guarantees, indemnities or letters of comfort which exceed 1% of the Trust annual income or £45,000 individually, or 2.5% or 5% of annual income cumulatively √ Write off unrecoverable bad debts individual debtor above £500 or cumulative debt across debtors in a twelve month period above £5,000. [para 8.4] √ Write off unrecoverable bad debts individual debtor up to inc £500 or cumulative debt across debtors in a twelve month period less than or equal to £5,000 as part of year end processes. [para 8.4] ✓ Acquiring a freehold on land and buildings ✓ Disposing of a freehold on land and buildings √

-Education Funding Agency Trust Board Chief Executive Officer Chief Finance Officer School Governance Committee Head Teacher/ Deputy Head School Business /Finance Manager Nominated Budget Holder Entering into guarantees, indemnities or letters of comfort \checkmark Write off unrecoverable bad debts individual debtor above £500 or cumulative debt across debtors in a twelve month period above £5,000. [para 8.4] ✓ Write off unrecoverable bad debts individual debtor up to inc £500 or cumulative debt across debtors in a twelve month period less than or equal to £5,000. [para 8.4] \checkmark Acquisition and Disposal of assets · · · Acquiring a freehold on land and buildings \checkmark Disposing of a freehold on land and buildings \checkmark Disposing of heritage assets \checkmark Disposing of assets (not land, buildings or heritage) above fair value of £5,000 [para 10.3] \checkmark Disposing of assets (not land, buildings or heritage) below fair value of £5,000. [para 10.3] ✓
+EFSA Trust Board CEO CFO Executive Leader/ Head Of School School Business /Finance Manager Nominated Budget Holder Disposing of heritage assets √ Disposing of assets (not land, buildings or heritage) above fair value of £5,000 [para 10.3] √ Disposing of assets (not land, buildings or heritage) below fair value of £5,000. [para 10.3] √ Supplies of goods/services to the Trust by a related party agreed on or after 1.4.19 for a contract exceeding £20,000 √ Supplies of goods/services to the Trust by a related party agreed on or after 1.4.19 which would take the total value of contracts with the related party beyond £20,000 √ Supplies of goods/services to the Trust if there have been contracts exceeding £20,000 individually or cumulatively with the related party in the same year ✓